sageailabs/ektopistis/README.md

 The project is intended as a simple replacement for [Draino](https://github.com/planetlabs/draino) which is no longer maintained.

+### Limitations

+Currently, ektopistis has been tested on clusters with up to a few dozen nodes.
+Its performance may suffer on larger clusters and more work may be needed to accommodate them.

 ## Usage

 Run the binary with providing it with the taint name to use: